prabin-tamang/James-fine-spirit/README.md

 # James-fine-spirit
-A small business that specializes in craft beer and spirits.
+This is a project that I did in my masters program which I revisited and improved again.
+This website is a simple concept website for a small business which specalises in craft beer and spirits.
+This project demonstrates some of the issues involved with the development of small websites including: the design process, colour and typography, site structure and navigation, standards compliant and semantic coding.